 LGBTQ+ Health Initiative Needs Assessment 2020

 The LGBTQ+ Health Initiative provides Cultural Responsiveness and Organizational Development support, capacity building and technical assistance as it relates to sexual orientation, gender identity, race and ethnicity.
-We are assessing the best ways to support Network member organizations using needs assessment data and organizational feedback.
-We broke the Needs Assessment into two surveys: a Technical Assistance Needs Assessment, and an Organizational Needs Assessment, and sent them to Network organizations between March and June of 2020.
+We assessed the best ways to support Network member organizations using needs assessment data and organizational feedback.
+We broke the Needs Assessment into two surveys: a Technical Assistance Needs Assessment, and an Organizational Needs Assessment.
+We sent these surveys to Network and Component A-funded organizations between March and June of 2020.

 These surveys asked agencies to share their organization’s principles, policies, and practices that support cultural responsiveness; training interests; and areas for greater equity.
 Data are used to create and offer technical assistance and capacity building opportunities to specific Network organizations and the whole Network throughout years 2-5 of the grant.

 Technical Assistance Needs Assessment